 Since in today's market reality the composition of polystyrene foams obtained from building demolition is indeed usually unknown and, as long as these foams will contain HBCD, it is highly recommended that the foam should be transported to the nearest suitable municipal solid waste incinerator.
-At a time when PS foams will contain alternative flame retardants the reuse and recycling options are likely to gain in importance and can be considered based upon the date of construction or renovation of the building.
+At a time when PS foams will contain alternative flame retardants the reuse and recycling options are likely to gain in importance.

 Incineration with energy recovery in state-of-art municipal solid waste incinerators is a realistic and environmentally responsible solution for the waste management of PS foams from the demolition of buildings.
-Energy recovery is a key process in the clean and sustainable waste management of post-consumer PS foams, all aspects considered:
+Energy recovery is a key process in the clean and sustainable waste management of post-consumer PS foams.